PDuy2k4/DS108/README.md

        INFO:     Uvicorn running on http://127.0.0.1:5000 (Press CTRL+C to quit)
    ```

-7.Right click on the `job-recommendation-fe` folder and click `Open in  Intergrated Terminal` and run:
+7.Right click on the `job-recommendation-fe` in VSCode folder and click `Open in  Intergrated Terminal` and run:

 ```bash
     npm i